jonoterc/pvr-playground/README.md

     > cd /var/sites
     > rvm use playground@playground # use the rvm ruby and gemset pre-created for the "playground" app
     > gem install rails --version=4.0.2 # or your preferred Rails version
-    > rails new playground # installs a new Rails 4 app under /var/sites/  playground
+    > rails new playground # installs a new Rails 4 app under /var/sites/playground
     > cd playground

 Vagrant maps "/var/sites/playground" directory maps to the "working" directory, so you can begin modifiying this rails app skeleton immediately.